-3 Questions Real Leaders Aren't Afraid to Ask Themselves
+3 Questions Real Leaders Aren't Afraid to Ask Themselves Being the boss is no substitute for self knowledge.

 Many leaders believe they know everything.
 They demand respect, micro manage their teams and bark out orders.